zecar/nuxt-content-placeholder/1LP - Familiarise yourself with Shopware/1CO - Intro to shopware ecosyste/6LU_shopware_extensions.md

 # Understanding Extensions in E-commerce Platforms

 **Extensions** are additional software components that enhance the functionality, appearance, and overall performance of an e-commerce platform.
 They allow store owners to customize their online stores to meet specific needs without requiring extensive custom development.
-Extensions can be broadly categorized into apps, themes, and plugins, each serving different purposes.
+Extensions can be broadly categorized into:

-### Types of Extensions

 1. **Apps**
 2. **Themes**
 3. **Plugins**

----

-### Apps
+## Apps

 **Definition**:
 Apps are software applications designed to add specific functionalities to an online store.
 They integrate with the platform to extend its capabilities in various areas.